How is the accessibility of hospitals measured?

 Emergency department care

-- Median waiting times were highest for people living in Major cities (21 minutes), and lowest for those living in Outer regional, Remote and Very Remote areas (17 minutes).
+• Median waiting times were highest for people living in Major cities (21 minutes), and lowest for those living in Outer regional areas (17 minutes).

-- Patients living in Major cities had the longest median waiting times for Emergency (8 minutes), Urgent (26 minutes), and Semi-urgent (32 minutes) triage categories.
+• Patients living in Major cities had the longest median waiting times across the Emergency (8 minutes), Urgent (25 minutes), Semi-urgent (35 minutes) and Non-urgent (30 minutes) triage categories.

 Elective surgery waiting times